Benjamin-Trict/Toontown-Infinite-Remastered/README.md

 Retro: First run start_astron_server.
 Then run start_uberdog_server and press enter once.
 Then run start_ai_server and press enter twice.
 Finally run start_game_localhost, put in a username, and press enter.

 Remastered or Original: Navigate to the astron folder in the main directory and find the win32 folder (inside the astron directory).
 Run start_all.bat and then find the Command Prompt labeled start_uberdog_server and press enter once.
 Then find the Command Prompt labeled start_ai_server and press enter twice.
 Lastly navigate back to the main directory (the level before astron) and inside the win32 folder, run start_game_localhost.
 Type a username and press enter.
 The client should launch.

+Here's a list of commands (apart from the ones mentioned above) that you can use in-game by typing them in the chat box - https://pastebin.com/7qG3PrB5

 If you have any questions regarding any of this, feel free to contact me on Discord: Benjamin#8777